drzowie/transform/README.rst

      b = trans.remap(a,method='lin')

 which loads 'myfile.fits' into a, and returns it rotated 45 degrees about its scientific origin, in b.
+The remap() method includes autoscaling and autoplacement to fit the remapped data onto a specified pixel grid (which defaults to the same size as the original image), so the example above yields a rotated image even if the scientific origin is outside the original pixel grid.

 The two methods used for image resampling this way are remap(), which includes WCS interpretation and autoscaling; and resample(), which uses